Development of GAZ-24

 Styling

-There were two competing styling teams working on the project: one was led by Leonid Yeremeyev, already a well-known Soviet automotive stylist and the creator of the GAZ-21 and the Chayka; the other was headed by Leonid Tsikalenko, a young (28 years old at the beginning of the project) and relatively unknown sculptor from the plant’s Experimental Design Department.
+There were two competing styling teams working on the project: one was led by Leo Yeremeyev, already a well-known Soviet automotive stylist and the creator of the GAZ-21 and the ZIL-111; the other was headed by Leonid Tsikalenko, a young (28 years old at the beginning of the project) and relatively unknown sculptor from the plant’s Experimental Design Department.

 The initial proposal by Leo Yeremeyev (dated 1960) was essentially an updated version of the GAZ-21’s styling, with a more modern, squared-off look, but still featuring the outdated “two-storey” arrangement of headlights and grille.
 It didn’t go anywhere.

-Tsikalenko’s team’s 1960 proposal was perhaps more adequate, however, none of the two made in to the next stage, as the styling trends continued to shift rapidly.
+Tsikalenko’s team’s 1960 proposal was perhaps more adequate, however, none of the two made it to the next stage, as the styling trends continued to shift rapidly.

 Yeremeyev’s 1961 proposal was still stylistically based on the GAZ-21, incorporating some features from the Chayka as well; it also had some similarities with a number of Italian cars of the time.
 It was developed to the stage of a full-size clay mock-up.